csexton/codeography.com/cv/index.markdown

   2005-Present
   </div>

 This began as a tiny start up company, Swapdrive.
 When I first started there was only one other programmer in the office.
-I learned more about software business and development here than I did at every other company combined.
-We had to make it work ourselves or we would fail.
+Being a rag-tag small company, we had to make it work ourselves or we would fail.
+This was my real foray into the business of software, and learn how to interact with massive corporations and small partners.
 I got to take on responsibility that I would have never considered, including interviewing and building teams, driving process decisions, and actually shipping products under insane schedules.

 I was one of 3 developer leads and played a key role in exiting the company for [$124M](http://en.wikipedia.org/wiki/List_of_mergers_and_acquisitions_by_Symantec).